wroge/bench-flix/README.md

 This benchmark imports a dataset of Netflix movies into a SQLite database and runs a range of queries to compare performance, memory usage, and allocation efficiency across different go packages.

-⚠️ Results aren’t always perfectly comparable — for example, GORM uses preloading to handle many-to-many relationships.
+⚠️ Results aren’t always perfectly comparable — for example, both GORM and Bun use preloading to resolve many-to-many relationships.

 I’m open to feedback and suggestions — I’m not an expert in every tool and aim to make this benchmark as fair and informative as possible.